-“But yeah, that’s just one person.
-Maybe she got lucky or eats kale for dinner.
-What do we know?
-What about the science, buddy!”
-Yes yes, I hear you.
-Let’s talk about that.
+Given, this is just one person.
+Maybe she just got lucky or eats kale for dinner.
+What do we know, right?
+Well, the scientific literature paints a similar picture!

-Perhaps you noticed how long the studies I listed above were (i.e. 24 to 48 weeks).
+Perhaps you noticed how long the studies I listed above were (24 to 48 weeks respectively).
 This is because tretinoin works gradually over time.
-Don’t expect to see results quickly; this medication requires patience, time, and persistence.
-On the upside, improvements never seem to slow down.
-In fact, one study found that there was still improvements being made in collagen organization and production after 2 years of continued use!(14)
+Don’t expect to see results quickly; this medication requires patience, time, and persistence!

-In my opinion, 10 months and no improvement in nearly 20% to 30% of patients isn’t groundbreaking.
+In my opinion, 10 months and only slight or no improvement in nearly 20% to 30% of patients isn’t groundbreaking.
 Especially considering these participants were using the strongest prescription tretinoin available.
-But who knows, maybe I’m just being picky.

-I’m sorry if I sound overly critical, but in my humble opinion tretinoin is a bit overrated in it’s ability to reduce hyperpigmentation.
+Sorry if I sound overly critical here, :p but in my humble opinion tretinoin is a bit overrated in its ability to reduce hyperpigmentation.
 And if used excessively, it can actually cause or make erythema like PIE worse!
 One study found “moderate side-effects of erythema” in 88% of patients treated with tretinoin!
 (20) The researches ended up ruling that tretinoin helps, but improvement is slow.

 Tretinoin is a well established acne treatment.
 In the U.S. alone, it’s prescribed in 12.5% of all acne cases.
 Benzoyl peroxide and adapalene being the most prescribed at 12.8% and 14.4% respectively.
 (21, 22) As an aside, don’t ever use tretinoin and benzoyl peroxide together.
 Tretinoin is an unstable molecule and oxdizes in the presence of benzoyl peroxide.

-And if you think it was just one study showing tretinoin is meh, think again.
-A few studies have had similar results.
+And this wasn’t the only study that showed tretinoin’s mediocre effect on acne.
 For example, a 3 month long study found tretinoin gel 0.05% reduced acne on average by about 34.9%, with a whopping success rate of only 19%!
 (Sarcasm.)
 Whereas another 12 week study found that tretinoin gel 0.05% reduced acne by about 46%.
 (26)

-Overall, I wouldn’t really recommend tretinoin for treating acne per se.
-In my opinion, something like benzoyl peroxide, salicylic acid, or azelaic acid are better suited for this.
-However, if blackheads, clogged pores, or congestion are your main issues than tretinoin is good option.
-Otherwise, it’s meh.
-But hey, it’s still a kick ass anti-aging ingredient!
+Overall, I wouldn’t really recommend tretinoin for treating inflamed acne per se.
+In my opinion, something like benzoyl peroxide or azelaic acid are better suited for this.
+However, if blackheads, clogged pores, or congestion are your main issues than tretinoin or salicylic acid are good options!

 Unfortunately Tretinoin is pretty irritating.
-Tina Fey didn’t say you’ll see wafting chunks of peeling skin when using it for no reason.
+Tina Fey didn’t say you’ll see wafting chunks of peeling skin for no reason.

 Don’t go all out with this stuff!
 Less is more here.
 Using too much could lead to inflammation, cause redness, and make hyperpigmentation worse!

 Make sure that your skin is absolutely dry before applying it.
 Ideally, you should wait 20 minutes after washing your face to use it.
-Damp skin increases it’s topical permeability, which will make it more irritating.
-Use it before your moisturizer.
-You only need to apply a pea-sized amount for the whole face.
-Yes, that is enough!
-It may not seem like it, but trust me: it is.
+Damp skin increases its topical permeability, which will make it more irritating.

 To reduce the side effects, simply begin incorporating it into your skincare routine more slowly.
 You can start using it once or twice a week and work your way up.
 For example, on week one use it Monday and Thursday.
 Week two on Monday, Thursday, and Saturday.
 Week three Monday, Wednesday, Friday, Sunday.
-And so on and so forth.
-Using products containing Niacinamide (e.g. CeraVe PM) have been shown to minimize its irritating effects.
-(30)
+So on and so forth.

 Because tretinoin will increase your sensitivity to the sun, it’s important that you wear sunscreen!
-For this reason, it’s better to apply it at night.
+And last but not least, make sure to apply it at night!
+Tretinoin degrades in sunlight.

-To summarize: start slowly, use a pea-sized amount at night on dry skin before moisturizing, and wear sunscreen during the day.
+To summarize: start slowly, use a pea-sized amount at night on dry skin before or after moisturizing, and wear sunscreen during the day.
 Use products with niacinamide to counteract irritation.

 Where Can I Buy Tretinoin?